os-climate/OS-Climate-Community-Hub/README.md

    3. Portfolio Alignment Charter: [View Charter](https://docs.google.com/document/d/1l5Sdz0YODYA8uLO4NHMykYLtOsUHl5nK/edit?usp=sharing&ouid=111309013911865667965&rtpof=true&sd=true)
    4. Transition Analysis Charter: [View Charter](https://docs.google.com/document/d/1oApdAxwjM8_TCeHFgBE8GJp-JOeM6U21/edit?usp=sharing&ouid=111309013911865667965&rtpof=true&sd=true)

-### Join an OS-Climate Group List
-You can now subscribe to OS-Climate group lists and receive the latest information on our various workstreams, including new data sources/datasets, software development activity, tool/model enhancements, weekly meeting invites, and summary notes.
-The group lists also provide a vehicle for product, tech, and process discussions between members.
-We encourage everyone to use these group lists when communicating, so we create a consistent, inclusive, and reliable method to engage members based on their area of focus and/or interest.

-These are OS-Climate's group lists, along with a brief description:

- - Developers@lists.os-climate.org:  Used to inform OS-C GitHub users (developers, prod mgrs, proj mgrs)  about key system enhancements, architecture changes, system maintenance, modified security/license processes, etc. To subscribe: Developers+subscribe@lists.os-climate.org
- - DataCommons@lists.os-climate.org:  Used to discuss work on the platform, including:  build out of architecture, data vault implementation, use of tech infrastructure (e.g. Trino), metadata, data lineage, data ingestion pipelines/processes, etc. To subscribe: DataCommons+subscribe@lists.os-climate.org
- - DataExtraction@lists.os-climate.org: Used to discuss work on the suite of tools used to extract data from non-standard formats(e.g. pdf reports) using NLP tools (ML and rules-based engines).
-Also the forum to discuss corporate data collection and topics like counterparty data models.
-To subscribe: DataExtraction+subscribe@lists.os-climate.org
- - PhysicalRisk@lists.os-climate.org:  Used to discuss requirements, development, testing, and implementation of the Physical Risk tool - the hazard and vulnerability risk models, plug & play model functionality and methodology to assess asset impact, including data visualization and economic risk.
-To subscribe: PhysicalRisk+subscribe@lists.os-climate.org
- - PortfolioAlignment@lists.os-climate.org: Used to discuss requirements, development, testing, and implementation of the Implied Temperature Rise tool (ITR) along with other portfolio alignment tools - includes models, methodology, key data elements and visualization.To subscribe: PortfolioAlignment+subscribe@lists.os-climate.org
- - TransitionRisk@lists.os-climate.org:  Used to discuss requirements, development, testing, and implementation of the Transition Risk tool with a focus on energy and economic models using SOSTrades/Witness.
-To subscribe: TransitionRisk+subscribe@lists.os-climate.org
- - EntityMatching@lists.os-climate.org:  Used to discuss requirements, development, and testing to link key datasets to financial entities and regulatory standards, includes GLEIF, LEI, etc. To subscribe: EntityMatching+subscribe@lists.os-climate.org

 ## Data Sources
 ### Need More Data?
 Data Commons enables federation with external data sources as well as ingestion/storage of data within the Data Commons.
 To request data, please create an issue under the Data-Requests repo: